Ben Jacobs (American football): Statistics

-Coaching
+Coaching career

 Having been a member of the Panthers for six seasons as a core special teamer, head coach Ron Rivera personally asked Jacobs if he would consider making the transition to coaching for the team, to which he agreed.
-Following Rivera's firing and subsequent hiring by the Washington Football Team in 2020, Jacobs joined their staff as the assistant special teams coach.
+He joined the Washington Football Team as an assistant special teams coach in 2020.
+He was named the assistant special teams coach by the Cincinnati Bengals in 2024.